tkrisztian95/basic-k8s-dev-cluster-setup-examples/single-node/DockerDesktop/Readme.md

 Docker Desktop is freely available in a community edition, for Windows and Mac.
 Supposed that you're having Docker on your Windows host so you already have Docker Desktop installed.

-If not you can install it with the installer from the official site here: https://www.docker.com/products/docker-desktop
+If not you can install it with the installer from the official site here.  https://www.docker.com/products/docker-desktop

 Setting up a K8s cluster for development purposes locally in this case is pretty simple.
 You just need to enable K8s via the Docker Desktop settings.